-- 4.4.13 Under the 'PCR Curves' tab, highlight all of the samples, standards, and notemplate controls (if any standards were omitted in 4.4.12, do not include them here).
-Select the 'Add Standard Curve' icon for the autosomal and Y channels.
-Click 'ok' to replace the existing standard curves. - 4.4.14 Open the forensics report by selecting Forensics>Set Normalization and IPC Parameters>OK.
+- 4.4.13 Open the forensics report by selecting Forensics>Set Normalization and IPC Parameters>OK.
 Check the IPC and Curves Status columns for potential problems and troubleshoot as necessary (viewing other report tabs if desired).
-Unknown samples with IPC Ct values several cycles higher than those of DNA standards with similar concentrations, is an indication that inhibition may have occurred. - 4.4.15 Highlight and copy the forensics report.
+Unknown samples with IPC Ct values several cycles higher than those of DNA standards with similar concentrations, is an indication that inhibition may have occurred. - 4.4.14 Highlight and copy the forensics report.
 Paste the data into the '7500 Raw Data' tab of the casework worksheets or electronic equivalent in ILIMS.
 Open the '7500 Results' tab and review the imported data.
 Delete any unused wells from the sheet.
-Delete the standards and no-template controls and adjust values in the dilution scheme columns as needed.
-Print a copy of the results sheet for the case file if applicable. - 4.4.16 Proceed to STR amplification (BI-208).
+Delete the standards and no-template controls and adjust values in the dilution scheme columns as needed (Note: does not apply for kit QC documentation).
+Print a copy of the results sheet for the case file if applicable. - 4.4.15 Proceed to STR amplification (BI-208).